haotien91/SC25-WinterCamp-Slurm/README.md

 4. Now we could detach from the `tmux` seesion.
 Press <kbd>⌃Ctrl</kbd> $+$ <kbd>B</kbd>, then <kbd>D</kbd>.
 5. In your VS Code, update to at least $1.73$ and install the _Remote Tunnels_ extension.
 Click the left-bottom corner and then connect to the tunnel.
 You might be required to log into your GitHub account.
 Voilà!

 [^WSLg]: All you have to do is to update Windows and WSL.
-Here is official[tutorial](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).
+Here is official [tutorial](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).